ddimaria/wmcp/wmcp-360/README.md

 ### Risk Premium

 **Risk Premium** is expected increase in future spending for taking some risk.
-It's the return minus the risk-free rate of return (of a risk-free asset).
+It's the return minus the risk-free rate of return (of a risk-free asset).  **It is the expected return above and beyond the risk-free rate of return available on safe assets.**

-There is no **expected return** of a risk asset since there is variance in the array of possible returns (volatility).
+There is no **expected return** of a risky asset since there is variance in the array of possible returns (volatility).

 Some risky assets don't have high potential payouts.  **Informed Market Participants** help pricing reflect the risk of an asset.